ArminJo/arduino-test-compile/README.md

 **For 3rd party boards**, you must also specify the Boards Manager URL `platform-url:`.

 ### `platform-url`
 Required for 3rd party boards.
-If you need, you may specify more than one URL as a comma separated list (without enclosing it in double quotes) like `http://drazzy.com/package_drazzy.com_index.json,https://raw.githubusercontent.com/ArminJo/DigistumpArduino/master/package_digistump_index.json`<br/>
+If you need, you may specify more than one URL as a comma separated list (without enclosing it in double quotes) like `http://drazzy.com/package_drazzy.com_index.json,https://raw.githubusercontent.com/ArminJo/DigistumpArduino/master/package_digistump_index.json`.<br/>
-Default `""`<br/>
+Default is `""`.<br/>
-Environment name for script usage `ENV_PLATFORM_URL`
+Environment name for script usage is `ENV_PLATFORM_URL`.

 ```yaml
 platform-url: https://arduino.esp8266.com/stable/package_esp8266com_index.json